Strong convergence analysis of the stochastic exponential Rosenbrock scheme for the finite element discretization of semilinear SPDEs driven by multiplicative and additive noise: Mathematical setting and main results

 \subsection{Finite element discretization}

-In the rest of this paper, to simplify the presentation, we assume that the linear operator $A$ a second order.
-More precisely, we assume that our SPDE \eqref{model} is a second order semilinear parabolic and take the form
+In the rest of this paper, to simplify the presentation, we assume that the linear operator $A$ is of second order.
+More precisely, we assume that our SPDE \eqref{model} is a second order semilinear parabolic and takes the form

 where the functions $f : \Lambda\times \mathbb{R}\longrightarrow \mathbb{R}$ and $b : \Lambda\times\mathbb{R}\longrightarrow \mathbb{R}$ are continuously differentiable with globally bounded derivatives.
 In the abstract framework \eqref{model}, the linear operator $A$ takes the form